 Does my child have to have a Primary School Entry Immunisation Status Certificate?

-Your child must have a school entry immunisation status certificate for enrolment into primary school.
-This certificate is:
+A child must have an immunisation status certificate to enrol in primary school.

-- Something that will assist health authorities in protecting children in the event of a vaccine preventable disease occurring at school.
+- Used to assist health authorities to protect children in the event of a vaccine preventable disease outbreak at school.
 An unvaccinated child may be excluded from school for a period of time.

-Homeopathic immunisation is not a recognised form of immunisation and is not acceptable under the legislation and cannot be listed on an immunisation status certificate.
+Homeopathic treatment is not a legally recognised form of immunisation and cannot be listed on an immunisation status certificate.